mateodelnorte/node_hands_on-unit_testing/README.md

 Calling ```make test_all```, above, will 1) run our unit tests 2) start our site 3) run our integration tests 4) stop the site and 5) perform and file cleanup the tests need to return us to a clean state.

 Dayum.
 That's nice.

+##So, what have we covered?

+-We learned what the testing framework mocha is and how we can use it to test synchronous and asynchronous code, as well as APIs
+-We learned how to use mockrequire to allow us to unit test code that may have dependencies we aren't interested in testing -We learned how to use makefiles to encapsulate run and test routines to make our lives easier when doing all this dev stuff

+#Thanks!

+ @MateoDelNorte